grapl-security/grapl/README.md

 But this is not enough.
 For one thing the `grapl-stack` is large, comprising more than 200 resources, which is more than CloudFormation allows.
 As such you'll have to pin a few things up manually.
 I haven't spent time splitting the stack up (contributions very welcome).

-Security groups will need to be modified for access to the `historydb` and dgraph clusters.